 How to Apply

-We are currently accepting one fellow per year via the NRMP Pediatric Specialties Fall Match, applicants will need to register for the match.
-To apply, you must fill out the common application located on the PHM website http://phmfellows.org/.
+We are currently accepting one fellow per year via the NRMP Pediatric Specialties Fall Match.
+Applicants will need to register for the match.
+We are participating in ERAS and the following documents will need to be uploaded to your ERAS account:

-- Common application which includes CV and one page statement outlining applicant’s interest in PHM fellowship training at Kaiser Oakland, special interests in hospital medicine and career goals
+- One page statement outlining applicant’s interest in PHM fellowship training at Kaiser Oakland, special interests in hospital medicine and career goals

 - Three Letters of recommendation (one must be from applicant’s residency program director)

 For more information, please feel free to contact the following individuals:

 Program Director: Ritu Patel, MD Ritu.J.Patel@kp.org